uptoratlen/gsArchivPDFDownloader/README.md

 The gsArchivPDFDownloader obviously was created in Python with Selenium and the geckodriver(firefox). geckodriver was not particular selected because of a certain feature, but because I use Firefox anyway.

+For users with less experience, basically what it does:
+Python opens a Firefox browser with a new profile (so you real one does not get altered) by the webdriver geckodriver (GeckoDriver is the link between Selenium and the Firefox browser), and than it simulates browser actions like a user does.
+Selenium is mostly used to automate tests of web applications.

 As I expect that the webpage may be altered by some time, I guess later the automation will fail.
 ```
 * The job ran successful with webpages at 6th March 2021.
 * Python 3.7.3 (also 3.9.2 also worked)
 * Selenium was version 3.141.0
 * geckodriver 0.29.0 (cf6956a5ec8e 2021-01-14 10:31 +0200)
+* Firefox 86.0(64-bit)
 * hosting OS was Windows 10 (20H2)
 ```